 How to Hold / Enforce Boundaries

 At some point, boundaries are likely to be crossed.
-They were set for a reason, so it’s important to hold and enforce them.
-Not only for your benefit but for theirs.
+They were set for a reason, so holding and enforcing them is important not only for your benefit but for theirs.
 You are modeling to them how to hold their boundaries in a safe and caring way.
 It’s important not to just “let it go” or let the issue go unaddressed for too long just to be nice.

 We believe it’s important for you to communicate directly and calmly with the young adult.
-Before talking to them, consider what factors may be at play that led to the boundary violation.
+Before talking to them, consider what factors may have led to the boundary violation.

 We encourage you to give them the benefit of the doubt.
 Maybe it’s a particularly challenging boundary for them, maybe there needs to be a new or more clearly defined boundary agreed upon, or perhaps they just forgot.